UPDATE: On March 9, 2021, the U.S. House of Representatives voted to pass the Protecting the Right to Organize (PRO) Act.

 Mandatory arbitration agreements are common practice for many employers.
 They are often intended to better insulate employers from costly class and collective actions by mandating that employees individually arbitration their claims.
 This was particularly helpful in preventing costly class and collective action wage and hour claims.
 While we have seen employers’ ability to use these agreements slowly decline when it comes to sexual harassment and discrimination claims, we may soon see a federal overhaul of all mandatory arbitration agreements.
 Both the PRO Act and the FAIR Act take aim at mandatory arbitration agreements and are pending in Congress.
 If mandatory arbitration agreements are common practice, you should work with counsel to discuss how this legislation may impact any agreements currently in place.

 Embedded in the PRO Act is a proposed definition of joint employer.
 Under the PRO Act, joint employment exists where the employer “codetermines or shares control over the employee’s essential terms and conditions of employment.”
 While this may not appear facially to have much of an impact, such appearance is misleading.
-The proposed changes in conjunction with the new definition of employee created by redefining the independent contractor test necessitate review of the use of any leased or temporary workers.
+The proposed changes in conjunction with the new definition of employee created by redefining the independent contractor test necessitate a review of the use of any leased or temporary workers.
 The PRO Act makes it easier to prove a joint employment relationship.
-This not only creates additional traditional liability, but also allows for easier unionization of larger groups or multiple worksites at once.
+This not only creates additional traditional liability but also allows for easier unionization of larger groups or multiple worksites at once.
 One pressing example of where these changes could have a widespread impact is in the hospitality industry, where the PRO Act could be used to unionize employees at multiple locations connected by a franchisor-franchisee relationship.

 Right to Work Laws